 Under pressure from the head of centre to improve marks, a teacher agreed to run an intervention day in order to produce an improved piece of work.
 The teacher projected an outline response onto the board whilst candidates were completing the assessment under controlled conditions.
 The candidates were also allowed access to their exercise books.

-- (a) The teacher was barred from involvement in the awarding body's examinations for a period of two years for assisting candidates in the production of controlled assessments beyond the extent permitted by the regulations. - (b) Other awarding bodies were informed of the decision.
+Outcomes: (a) The teacher was barred from involvement in the awarding body's examinations for a period of two years for assisting candidates in the production of controlled assessments beyond the extent permitted by the regulations.